Demandss/DayZ-Workbench-Tool/README.md

 - [jdk-17](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html);

 Next, you need to open (recommended as Administrator) the release you downloaded and enjoy.

 After launching and configuring before work, execute tools->fixscripts.

+Also, for work, you need to download DayZServer in steam and transfer the mpmissions folder and the serverDZ.cfg file from there to your game folder.